Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: USER STUDY

 \subsection{Recruitment \& Participant Overview}

 Following IRB approval, participants were recruited via snowball sampling.
-Recruitment materials described the topic of "personalized recommendation" and the challenge of how such services could better align with user preferences.
-Interested individuals completed a preliminary survey collecting demographic data and evaluations of current RS (see Section \ref{survey}).
-To capture diverse perspectives, participants were also asked about prior experience with project-related topics (e.g., recommender systems, user agency, AI transparency, privacy).
-From all willing participants, the team selected those who had used AI RS before and ensured diversity in the final sample.
+Recruitment materials described the topic of “personalized recommendation” and the challenge of how such services could better align with user needs.
+Interested individuals completed a preliminary survey collecting demographic data and their experience with the current RS (see Section \ref{survey}).
+To capture diverse perspectives, we also asked about their prior exposure to project-related topics (e.g., user agency, AI transparency, privacy).

-The study includes 19 participants (8 males, 11 females), with an average age of 28.11 (\textit{SD} = 3.96).
-12 were undergraduate to PhD students in fields such as Computer Science, Information Science, UX, Communication, and Psychology; seven were working professionals in technology, research, or design.
-Ten participants reported no direct project-domain experience, while nine indicated some academic or professional involvement.
-Table \ref{tab:profile} details participant profiles.
+The final sample included 19 participants (8 males, 11 females; mean age = 28.11, \textit{SD} = 3.96).
+Twelve were undergraduate to PhD students in fields such as Computer Science, Information Science, UX, and Communication; seven were working professionals in technology, research, or design.
+Ten participants reported no direct domain experience, while nine had some academic or professional involvement.
+Because this study involved early-stage provotype probing and sought to generate formative design insights, we selected individuals with general familiarity with algorithmic media and RS.
+Such participants are better positioned to articulate mental models, compare experiences, and engage critically with speculative features.
+Although TikTok served as a familiar context and visual scaffold, most participants were active users of TikTok, social media, and other RS (e.g., E-commerce, streaming, news), ensuring sufficient grounding for evaluation.
+Each participant received a \$15 Amazon gift card as compensation.
+Table \ref{tab:profile} details their profiles.